davethepunkyone/pygame-gridcalculator/README.md

 the window size and rescale the grid appropriately.
 Because the grid is repopulated on the resize an if statement could be added if needed to check the screen width/height and modify the grid as needed.

+### Additional Examples
+A number of examples are also present in the [examples](https://github.com/davethepunkyone/pygame-gridcalculator/tree/main/examples) directory of the project.